NubeIO/rubix-ce-docs/docs/rubix-ce/setup/supervisor.md

     C --> F[Rubix-Compute-3]
 ```

-## Option 3: Using your PC as a Running Docker
+### Option 3: Personal Computer via Device Simulation

 :::info
-* No hardware is need for testing this.
+* No hardware is needed for testing this option.
-* You must install docker on your local PC.
+* Install docker on your local PC.
 :::

-:::Caution
+:::caution
-This option is for advanced use only see: **[setup of docker](docker.md)**
+This option is for advanced use only.
+Please refer to the **[setup of docker](docker.md)** guide.
 :::

 ```mermaid